OlegMazurov/Janus/README.md

 ### Reflections

-The Game of Life, as arguably the most widely known cellular automaton, has been a useful tool to think about big questions: determinism, free will, do we live in Matrix?, etc.
+The Game of Life, arguably the most widely known cellular automaton, has been a useful tool to think about big questions: determinism, free will, do we live in Matrix?, etc.
 Extending the model surely should extend its applicability to no lesser questions.

 _Can the Arrow of Time have a direction?
 Be actually an arrow?_